 3. Get the right support

 My advice is to put other freelancers through a stringent interview process.
-It won't do any harm to make absolutely sure that you're taking on the right people for the job.
+It won't do any harm to make sure that you're taking on the right people for the job.
 Ask to see CVs, portfolios... anything that demonstrates their skills and experience.
-Go the extra mile and make them do a test during their interview.
+Go the extra mile and make them do a test during an interview.
 And when you hire them, make them work with you on-site if it makes you more comfortable.
-That way, you can keep an eye on them and ensure you're getting your money's worth.
+That way, you can keep an eye on them, and ensure you're getting your money's worth.

 If a freelancer just won't cut it and you need more daily support, then it might be time to employ your first member of staff.
-Taking the leap and hiring someone full-time is exciting but it can also be daunting.
+Taking the leap and hiring someone full-time is exciting but daunting.
 Because employing someone instead of hiring a freelancer is a whole new ball game.
 There are many things you need to take into account, most of which are nicely covered by ByteStart.co.uk.
-Don't be put off though - taking on staff is a great sign that your business is growing.
+Don't be put off though – taking on staff is a great sign that your business is growing.

 4. Never stop marketing yourself

-Top Tips: Whenever you're going through a quiet period, focus on your own marketing.
+Top Tip: Whenever you're going through a quiet period, focus on your marketing.
 Follow up new leads.
 Go to networking events.
 Send out an e-newsletter.
 Update your website and its blog.
 Carry on with your SEO and digital marketing.
 Make a few cold calls to potential new clients.
 And if you're still stuck for marketing ideas read 100 inspiring ways to market your business.

 5. Work with the right people

-6. Manage your time effectively
+6. Manage your time more effectively